mhlotto/go-scitt-scrapi/docs/demo.md

 This page collects runnable flows.
 Each section is intended to be copy/paste friendly and references the commands shipped in this repo.

-## Quickstart: HTTP, no auth
+## Quickstart: SCRAPI + Dependency-Track (HTTP, no auth)
-1. **Start server**
+1. **Start SCRAPI demo server**
-   Purpose: launch the SCRAPI demo log that issues signed inclusion receipts and exposes its log key/id.
-The receipt is the tamper-evident proof that the exact SBOM bytes were recorded at a point in time, solving “prove this SBOM matches what was registered and hasn’t been swapped.”
+   Purpose: launch the transparency log that issues signed inclusion receipts and exposes its log key/id.
    ```bash
    cd ../go-scitt-scrapi
    go run ./cmd/scrapi-demo-server
    ```
 2. **Generate + sign SBOM**
    Purpose: create a canonical SBOM and wrap it in COSE_Sign1 with your producer key/kid so verifiers can authenticate the author.
-This proves “who said this” and binds your identity to the SBOM content before it goes into the log.
    ```bash
    go run ./cmd/syft-sbom \
      -source . \